 Flying Buttresses were added to Notre Dame when stress fractures started to appear in the walls during construction.

-Notre Dame reminds me of a cake decorator gone wild with a wedding cake ...
+With saints and gargoyles everywhere abundant, Notre Dame reminds me of a cake decorator gone wild with a wedding cake.

 While it is an interesting place and a must to see, it is a bit too busy for me: busy with people and busy in detail.

-Hugo was critical of the architectural vandalism enacted upon Our Lady in Paris following the Revolution, writing:
+Victor Hugo loved this grand old lady.
+He was was critical of the architectural vandalism enacted upon Our Lady in Paris following the Revolution, writing:

 Upon the face of this old queen